zertyz/big-O/README.md

 _RAM & CPU profiling in tests_

-The `big-O-test` crate dynamically analyzes algorithms for *space* and *time* resource consumption, allowing tests to enforce a maximum complexity -- preventing unnoticed performance regressions from making it to your main branch..
+The `big-O-test` crate dynamically analyzes algorithms for *space* and *time* resource consumption, allowing tests to enforce a maximum complexity -- preventing unnoticed performance regressions from making it to your main branch.

 Browse the [Docs][docsrs].